 Why conduct a poll on healthy aging?

 The National Poll on Healthy Aging (NPHA) is a recurring, nationally representative household survey of more than 2,000 U.S. adults age 50-80.

-By tapping into the perspectives of older adults and their caregivers, the NPHA helps inform the public, health care providers, policymakers, and advocates on issues related to health, health care and health policy affecting U.S. adults age 50-80 and their families.
+By tapping into the perspectives of older adults, the NPHA helps inform the public, health care providers, policymakers, and advocates on issues related to health, health care and health policy affecting older adults and their families.

-Launched in spring 2017, the NPHA grew out of a strong interest in aging-related issues among many members of the U-M Institute for Healthcare Policy and Innovation, which brings together more than 600 faculty who study health, health care and the impacts of health policy.
-In addition to IHPI and AARP, the poll receives support from Michigan Medicine, U-M's academic medical center.
+Launched in spring 2017, the NPHA grew out of a strong interest in aging-related issues among many members of the U-M Institute for Healthcare Policy and Innovation (IHPI), which brings together nearly 700 U-M faculty who study health, health care and the impacts of health policy.
+In addition to IHPI, the poll receives support from AARP and Michigan Medicine, U-M's academic medical center.

-We welcome anyone to sign up for our emails to receive poll reports as they become available; members of the media may also request pre-embargo access on our For Media page.
+We welcome you to sign up for our emails to receive poll reports as they become available; members of the media may also request pre-embargo access on our For Media page.
 We also share findings, news coverage and data visualizations via social media, including the IHPI Twitter account and IHPI LinkedIn page.

 For more information on the NPHA and its reach, read our 5-year report which highlights the NPHA’s extraordinary impact over its first five years.